Andy McCarthy and The Plot to Destroy A Presidency

 He's great.

-This is not our first rodeo, and that was to me, wow.
+This is not our first rodeo.

-We I just knew it.
+And that was, to me, wow, I just knew it.

-And thank God when the police commissioner, I think it was around 9:40 during Hannity last night when the commissioner uh Richard Ross Jr. came out and said, Yeah, just a few minutes ago, we were able to get out these officers and the people they had apprehended in the narcotics arrest.
+And thank God when the police commissioner, I think it was around 9:40 during Hannity last night when the commissioner Richard Ross Jr. came out and said, Yeah, just a few minutes ago, we were able to get out these officers and the people they had apprehended in the narcotics arrest.

-I was like, wow.
+I was like, Wow.

 Thank God the guys that were holed up there for hours were safe.

-Um, I did not think this guy would get out alive.
+I did not think this guy would get out alive.

-I thought, no way.
+I just thought, no way.

-Once, because as soon as we knew that the building was swept, the options for the police department at that point, you know, go up by a factor of a thousand.
+Because as soon as we knew that the building was swept, the options for the police department at that point, you know, go up by a factor of a thousand.

-If you don't have to worry that there are other people in the building that could become potential hostages or that they are at risk based on any actions you might take, you know, you could you're now dealing with a situation where you, if you're law enforcement, you got handcuffs on.
+If you don't have to worry that there are other people in the building that could become potential hostages or that they are at risk based on any actions you might take, you know, you're now dealing with a situation where if you're law enforcement, you got handcuffs on.

 Did he set a tripwire of some kind?